No Idea How To Even Start Cleaning When You’re Overwhelmed By Your Messy House? Feeling Totally Paralyzed?

-#2 Choose a Reasonable Outcome
+#2 Choose a Reasonable Level of Cleanliness

 Now go look in the mirror and have a quick chat with yourself.
 It should go something like this:

 “Self, we need to talk.
-You and I both know we aren’t gonna get this house mother-in-law-level clean today.
+You and I both know we aren’t gonna get this filthy house mother-in-law-level clean today.
 Yeah, I know, it bugs the crap out of me, too – but remember what happens when we try to go from the cranky, overwhelmed, defensive woman on Hoarders to the gloating, self-satisfied chick in House Beautiful in one day?
 So maybe instead of doing what we’ve always done and tearing out even more junk or micro-focusing and scrubbing the entrance floor tiles with a toothbrush, we should maybe take a different approach?

 So, Self (by the way is that a new wrinkle on your forehead?
-Right there – see it?–sorry – focus) – Self, what level of clean is going to make us not want to crawl into a hole if someone stops by?
+Right there – see it?–sorry – focus) – Self, what level of clean is going to make us not want to crawl into a hole if someone stops by?”

-No, seriously – be reasonable.
+Seriously – be reasonable.